 Different plasma theories state that the space we observe is filled with enormous filaments of electrons and ions, and these are distorted due to the strong electromagnetic forces, thus giving birth to huge physical matters like galaxies.
 Firm believers of this theory generally assume that the Universe is actually infinite in age and size.

 Image Courtesy: NASA

-So to solve this, physicist Christof Wetterich from the Heidelberg University published a paper, where he argued that the Universe we know may have actually begun as cold and sparse, activating from a freeze after a long long time.
+So to solve this, physicist Christof Wetterich from the Heidelberg University published a paper, where he argued that the Universe we know might have actually begun as cold and sparse, activating from a freeze after a long long time.

 In his theory, he suggested that the fundamental particles became heavier over the course of time, while the gravity weakened.
-Suppose if the masses of the particles have been increasing, the radiation from the early universe could deceive it to be hotter and the objects in space could appear to be moving away from each other even if they weren’t in actuality.
+Suppose if the masses of the particles have been increasing, the radiation from the early Universe could deceive it to be hotter, and the objects in space could appear to be moving away from each other even if they weren’t in actuality.

 In his paper, he also said that his intention is not to discard the standard model of the Big Bang as both the slow freeze and the Big Bang are rather consistent in major observations.

 Science and religion have been the best of enemies since the time of Nicolaus Copernicus and Galileo.
 There is perhaps no room for religion when we talk about science and vice-versa, but in this case, we can make one exception.
 Creation theories in Hindu mythology have been considered one of the most ancient and significant of all other religious counterparts.

 Over the years, several prominent cosmologists and physicists, including Carl Sagan and Niels Bohr have admired the Hindu mythology and noted that timescales and theories in Hindu astronomy appear to closely correspond to those of modern scientific theories.